-You can use onmode -p or IBM Informix Server Administrator (ISA), or ON-Monitor to start additional VPs for the following classes while the database server is online: CPU, AIO, PIO, LIO, SHM, TLI, and SOC.
+You can use onmode -p to start additional VPs for the following classes while the database server is online: CPU, AIO, PIO, LIO, SHM, TLI, and SOC.
 You can drop VPs of the CPU class only while the database server is online.